evegyzbirun/Portfolio/README.md

 #### by _**(Evgeny Zbirun)**_

-#### The application descripe Evgeny's portfolio which incudes: about me, background, lsit of projects from Github, list of hobbies and interests.
+#### The application describe Evgeny's portfolio which includes: about me, background, list of projects from Github, list of hobbies and interests.